 - 8. The thesis shall comply with the following requirements: - (1) if a candidate is not a graduate of the University of New South Wales, the greater proportion of the work described must have been carried out in the University or in one of its teaching hospitals; save that in special cases the Faculty may permit candidates to conduct their work at other places where special facilities not possessed by the University may be available or where the subject of the research is uniquely located.
-Such permission will be granted only if the candidate spends such period of time within the University and under such supervision as may be determined by the Faculty on the recommendation of the Higher Degree Committee: - (2) it must be an original and meritorious contribution to knowledge of the subject; - (3) it must be written in English and reach a satisfactory standard of expression and presentation: - (4) it must consist of the candidate's own account of his research.
+Such permission will be granted only if the candidate spends such period of time within the University and under such supervision as may be determined by the Faculty on the recommendation of the Higher Degree Committee; - (2) it must be an original and meritorious contribution to knowledge of the subject; - (3) it must be written in English and reach a satisfactory standard of expression and presentation; - (4) it must consist of the candidate's own account of his research.
 In special cases work done conjointly with other persons may be accepted provided the Faculty is satisfied on the candidate's part in the joint research. - 9.
 A candidate may not submit as the main content of his thesis any work or material which he has previously submitted for a university degree or other similar award. - 10.
 Four copies of the thesis shall be presented in a form which complies with the requirements of the University for the preparation and submission of higher degree theses.
-The candidate may also submit any work he has published whether or not such work is related to the thesis. - 11.
-It shall be understood that the University retains the four copies of the thesis submitted for examination and is free to allow the thesis to be consulted or borrowed.
-Subject to the provisions of the Copyright Act, 1968 the University may issue the thesis in whole or in part, in photostat or microfilm or other copying medium. - 12.
-All copies of the thesis shall contain a short abstract of the thesis comprising not more than 600 words, which inter alia, shall indicate wherein the thesis has made an original contribution and its significance to medicine.
+The candidate may also submit any work he has published whether or not such work is related to the thesis.

-[&]quot;In these rules, the term 'published work' shall mean printed as a book or in a periodical or as a pamphlet readily available to the public.
+\In these conditions the term 'published work' shall mean printed as a book or a periodical or as a pamphlet readily available to the public.
 The purpose of requiring publication is to ensure that the work submitted has been available for criticism.
 The examiners may disregard any of the work submitted if, in their opinion, it has not been available for criticism.

-- 13. Candidates for the degree, other than graduates of the University of New South Wales, shall present themselves for examination not later than ten academic sessions from the date of their registration.
+- 11. It shall be understood that the University retains the four copies of the thesis submitted for examination and is free to allow the thesis to be consulted or borrowed.
+Subject to the provisions of the Copyright Act, 1968 the University may issue the thesis in whole or in part, in photostat or microfilm or other copying medium. - 12.
+All copies of the thesis shall contain a short abstract of the thesis comprising not more than 600 words, which inter alia, shall indicate wherein the thesis has made an original contribution and its significance to medicine. - 13.
+Candidates for the degree, other than graduates of the University of New South Wales, shall present themselves for examination not later than ten academic sessions from the date of their registration.
 In special cases an extension of time may be granted by the Faculty Higher Degree Committee. - 14.
-There shall normally be three examiners of the thesis, appointed by the Professorial Board on the recommendation of the Faculty, at least two of whom shall be external examiners - 15.
-After the examiners have read the thesis they may: - (1) recommend the award of the degree: - (2) request additional work on the thesis before proceeding with the examination. - (3) arrange for the candidate to be examined orally or in writing on the subject of the thesis, published work or subjects relevant thereto: - (4) recommend that the candidate be not awarded the degree of Doctor of Medicine. - 16.
+There shall normally be three examiners of the thesis, appointed by the Professorial Board on the recommendation of the Faculty, at least two of whom shall be external examiners. - 15.
+After the examiners have read the thesis they may: - (1) recommend the award of the degree; - (2) request additional work on the thesis before proceeding with the examination; - (3) arrange for the candidate to be examined orally or in writing on the subject of the thesis, published work or subjects relevant thereto; - (4) recommend that the candidate be not awarded the degree of Doctor of Medicine. - 16.
 At the conclusion of the examination, the examiners shall submit to the Faculty a concise report on the merits of the thesis and their recommendations.